inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 In addition to some of the regular [Node `package.json` keys](https://docs.npmjs.com/files/package.json) available, Inkdrop `package.json` files have their own additions.

  * `main`: the path to the JavaScript file that's the entry point to your package.
-If this is missing, Inkdrop will default to looking for an `index.js` or `index.coffee`.
+If this is missing, Inkdrop will default to looking for an `index.js`.
  * `styles`: an Array of Strings identifying the order of the style sheets your plugin needs to load.
 If not specified, style sheets in the `styles` directory are added alphabetically.
  * `keymaps`: an Array of Strings identifying the order of the key mappings your plugin needs to load.
 If not specified, mappings in the `keymaps` directory are added alphabetically.
  * `menus`: an Array of Strings identifying the order of the menu mappings your plugin needs to load.
 If not specified, mappings in the `menus` directory are added alphabetically.